jitinnair1/gradfolio/README.md

 Once you have personalised and tested the site, you can create a new repo, upload these files and host your website from the repo.

+## Documentation

+Check out the [Wiki](https://github.com/jitinnair1/gradfolio/wiki) some tips on [publishing to a custom domain](https://github.com/jitinnair1/gradfolio/wiki/Publishing-your-website) or an [indicative list of things to customise before you publish](https://github.com/jitinnair1/gradfolio/wiki/Customising-your-website)

+## License
+MIT License

 PS: If you liked the theme, do star :star: it!
 Thanks!

 ### Also, check out: